jesseopdenbrouw/thuas-riscv/sw/spi1softnss/README.md

 but is discarded.
 Then an 8-bit address is send, and the received data is discarded.
 Last, an 8-bit dummy (0x00) is send.
-During the sending of the dummy, the 25AA010A transmits the contents of the address, and this value is printed to the USART.
+During the sending of the dummy, the 25AA010A transmits the contents of the address, and this value is printed to UART1.

 ## Status